public-transport/hafas-client/readme.md

 - [List of european long-distance transport operators, available API endpoints, GTFS feeds and client modules.](https://github.com/public-transport/european-transport-operators)
 - [Collection of european transport JavaScript modules.](https://github.com/public-transport/european-transport-modules)
 - [`hafas-collect-departures-at`](https://github.com/derhuerst/hafas-collect-departures-at#hafas-collect-departures-at) – Utility to collect departures, using any HAFAS client.
+- [`hafas-monitor-trips`](https://github.com/derhuerst/hafas-monitor-trips#hafas-monitor-trips) – Using a HAFAS client, watch all trips in a bounding box.
 - [`hafas-monitor-departures`](https://github.com/derhuerst/hafas-monitor-departures#hafas-monitor-departures) – Pass in a HAFAS client, fetch all departures at any set of stations.
 - [`hafas-record-delays`](https://github.com/derhuerst/hafas-record-delays#hafas-record-delays) – Record delays from `hafas-monitor-departures` into a LevelDB.
 - [`hafas-monitor-journeys`](https://github.com/derhuerst/hafas-monitor-journeys) – Use `hafas-client` to monitor journeys from A to B.